 Diverse Store Formats:

-In addition to large supermarket formats, it also operates stores like 'Central Market' that enhance gourmet groceries and delicatessen offerings, broadening shopping options.
+In addition to large supermarket formats, it also operates stores like 'Central Market,' which focus on premium groceries and delicatessen, expanding shopping options.

 For Koreans living in Texas, H-E-B is a very familiar market.
 As of 2023, there are about 400 H-E-B stores across Texas.
-It is also reported that a few have opened in Mexico.
-With the increasing Asian population in Texas and growing interest in K-culture, they sell Nongshim Shin Ramyeon slightly cheaper than Korean markets (under $5) and have a good supply of fresh vegetables like napa cabbage, romaine lettuce, green onions, whole garlic, and zucchini, making it convenient to purchase.
+It is also reported that a few locations have opened in Mexico.
+With the increasing Asian population in Texas and growing interest in K-culture, they sell Nongshim Shin Ramyeon slightly cheaper than Korean markets (under $5) and have a good supply of fresh vegetables like napa cabbage, romaine lettuce, green onions, whole garlic, and zucchini, making it convenient for shopping.

 My Antonio |